charliecalvert/CloudNotes/Assignments/GoogleDriveAndFolders.md

 ----------

 When you are done with the assignment, simply submit the URL of your Google Drive or submit almost anything that lets me know you have completed your work.
 I can then find your files and folders and check that you have completed the assignment correctly.

+Be sure you are meeting he basic requirements of the assignment, which are:

+1) To create three different types of files: Google docs, sheets and slides
+2) Create folders and put documents in them
+3) Have at least some documents appear in multiple folders.